Kevin121q/nonideal-rlc-system-identification/src/README.md

 # Source Code

-This directory contains reusable Python modules used throughout the project.
+This directory contains reusable Python modules used throughout the RLC system-identification project.

-Planned modules include:

-- Data loading
+## Files

+### `models.py`

+Contains physical models for the circuit, including:

-- RLC models
+- non-ideal series RLC gain model
+- LC resonance frequency calculation

+### `fitting.py`

+Contains parameter-estimation utilities, including:

+- RMSE calculation
-- Parameter fitting
+- single-resistance curve fitting
-- Statistical analysis
-- Plotting utilities

-Code in this directory should contain reusable functions rather than experiment-specific workflows.
+- extraction of effective hidden resistance, inductance, and capacitance

+### `plotting.py`

+Contains reusable plotting functions for producing consistent GitHub/report-quality figures.

+## Purpose

+The goal of this directory is to separate reusable computational code from exploratory notebook analysis.

+The notebooks remain the main analysis workflow, while `src/` stores model, fitting, and plotting functions that may be reused across notebooks and scripts.